arangodb/docs/3.7/drivers/go-connection-management.md

 ## Connection Pooling

-The driver has a built-in connection pooling and the a connection limit (`connLimit`) defaults to 32.
+The driver has a built-in connection pooling and the connection limit (`connLimit`) defaults to 32.

 ```go